Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn

-Figure \ref{fig:Mn_NMR} (b) further shows that components I and II for $\mathbf H \perp \hat c$ (solid blue, black symbols) follow at high field a behavior similar to that of III (dash-dotted red lines), in agreement with Eq.~\ref{eq:frequencyab}, $m=0$.
+Figure \ref{fig:Mn_hllab} (b) further shows that the first moments of components I and II for $\mathbf H \perp \hat c$ (solid blue, black symbols) follow at high field a behavior similar to that of III (green symbols), in agreement with Eq.~\ref{eq:frequencyab}, $m=0$, within the reduced accuracy granted by the large error bars.
 Only at lower fields, where a chiral soliton phase is expected, they depart from this linear field dependence, characterized by the full gyromagnetic ratio.
-In contrast, for $\mathbf H \parallel \hat c$ the field slopes (open light and dark blue symbols) show a stronger deviation in the whole field range, in qualitative agreement with Eq.~\ref{eq:frequencyc}, $m=0$ and the \Cr~$m=0$ transition of Fig.~\ref{fig:conical} (a).
-We attribute components I and II to the majority \MNS~structure, in two distinct, possibly defect-free and defect-related configurations, further discussed in Sec.~\ref{sec:discusMNS}.
+In contrast, the results for $\mathbf H \parallel \hat c$ , Fig.~\ref{fig:Mn_hllc} (b), reveal that the field dependence of peak III (green symbols) is unaffected by field orientation, while the other peaks (open light and dark blue symbols) have a much weaker field dependence in the whole field range, in qualitative agreement with the conical phase described by Eq.~\ref{eq:frequencyc}, $m=0$ and demonstrated by the \Cr~$m=0$ transition of Fig.~\ref{fig:conical} (b).

-We obtain strong support for this tentative assignment by considering the peculiar spin-echo ($T_2$) relaxation of peak II, shown in Fig.~\ref{fig:Mn_NMR} (d), displaying large amplitude oscillations with a relaxing envelope.
+We obtain strong support for this tentative assignment by considering the peculiar spin-echo ($T_2$) relaxation of peak II, shown in Fig.~\ref{fig:Mn_hllc} (c), displaying large amplitude oscillations with a relaxing envelope.
 This behavior deviates considerably from the normal simple exponential echo decay.
 The oscillations are observed in ZF and in moderate fields in both peaks I and II of \MNS. \cite{SM}.